open-amt-cloud-toolkit/mps/docs/General/createCIRAConfig.md

     | **Password**  | G@ppm0ym   |

-7. Provide your developement system's IP address as the **Common Name** to generate the self-signed certificate by the MPS server.
+7. Provide your development system's IP address as the **Common Name** to generate the self-signed certificate by the MPS server.

-8. Do not modify the default value of **Auto Load** for the **Mps root certificate format.**
+8. Do not modify the default value of **Auto Load** for the **MPS root certificate format.**

 9. Click **Load** under MPS Root Certificate.